Package Torello.HTML

 "Inner-Tags", a synonym for "Attributes" allows a user to do some aggregrate searches for the types of attributes in Vectorized-HTML.

-This class was derived from information that is printed on the web-site "W3Schools.com" At first glance it appears to be a rather detailed amount of information, although that is contained within the data-structures are lists of HTML Element Attributes (Inner-Tags).
 These inner-tags are kept in an internal class for the primary reason that on occasion a user or programmer may wish to check if a web-page has any HTML Elements that have "non-standard" attributes.
 Many of the more modern web-sites on the internet contain HTML Elements that are proprietary and invented.
-This is not "against the rules" - and browsers will contain to parse and render a web-page that has non-standard HTML elements.
-In fact, using many implementations of Java-Script libraries will allow script to update elements after being rendered by the browser.
+This is not "against the rules" - and browsers will continue to parse and render a web-page that has non-standard HTML elements.

 • Field Detail